 This page covers RRB Group D Data Sufficiency — Reasoning with complete concept notes, 4 graded practice MCQs, key points and exam-specific tips.
 Free to study.

 Data Sufficiency is a unique question type where you don't solve the problem completely.
 Instead, you determine whether the given information is enough to answer the question.
 Think of it as being a detective - you need to check if the clues are sufficient to solve the case.
+In SSC CGL, data sufficiency questions typically provide a question followed by two statements (I and II).
+Your job is to decide which combination of statements can answer the question.
+The standard answer choices are:

-A) Statement I alone is sufficient
+A) Statement I alone is sufficient B) Statement II alone is sufficient

-C) Both statements together are sufficient
+C) Both statements together are sufficient D) Neither statement is sufficient

+E) Each statement alone is sufficient Key Rules: Never assume information not given.
+Don't make calculations unless necessary - just check if calculation is possible.
 Focus on 'Can I solve?' not 'What is the answer?'.
 Remember that 'sufficient' means you can find a unique answer, not multiple possibilities.

-What examiners ask — read before attempting PYQs
+Exam PatternsWhat examiners ask — read before attempting PYQs

 SSC CGL asks 2-3 data sufficiency questions per paper.
 Common topics include ages, profit-loss, time-work, geometry, and number problems.
 Questions often test logical thinking more than mathematical computation.